• Restaurants

 Homewood Suites by Hilton San Antonio Riverwalk

 The lounge, located off the lobby, features floor-to-ceiling windows overlooking the River Walk, providing a quiet space to read, relax, or work during the day.
-However, in the mornings, it's a bit busier, as this is also where the complimentary breakfast is served.
+However, it's a bit busier in the mornings, as this is also where the complimentary breakfast is served.

 The rooms are what I've come to expect from this brand: basic, clean, comfortable, and sporting kitchenettes.
 A small rooftop pool and patio offer panoramic views.
 I remember spotting the C/2023 A3 Tsuchinshan-ATLAS comet from this hotel's rooftop.